Precision Records Interview

 Your album Swim was chosen as the soundtrack for a new film in development with the same name.
 Can you tell us more about this?

 Yes, the recently released book Swim is being adapted into a movie.
-Each song on my album Swim, which reflects my personal journey of overcoming life’s challenges, aligns seamlessly with the different chapters in the lives of the film’s characters.
-I was thrilled when the producer approached me to use the album as a soundtrack, recognizing its potential to deepen the emotional experience of the story.
+Each song on my album Swim aligns seamlessly with the chapters in the lives of the film’s characters.
+I’m thrilled that the album has been chosen as the soundtrack, as it has the potential to deepen the emotional impact of the story.

-I’m extremely excited that my album, Swim, which has already resonated with audiences globally, will now take on new life in the animated film.
-I truly believe the movie will inspire viewers on an even deeper level, sharing a powerful message of perseverance, resilience, and embracing one’s uniqueness.
+I’m especially excited to see my album take on new life in the animated film.
+I truly believe the movie will inspire audiences on an even deeper level, sharing a powerful message of perseverance, resilience, and embracing one’s uniqueness.

 What’s Monday with Morty about?